ABOUT ME

 Gary ‘Litefoot’ Davis stands as a groundbreaking force in entertainment and Indigenous leadership.
-As one of hip-hop’s first Native American artists to achieve mainstream success, he shattered barriers while building an impressive career spanning music, film, and motivational speaking.
-With Cherokee Nation roots grounding his vision, Litefoot has released multiple award-winning albums, starred in and directed numerous films and television productions, and commanded stages worldwide as a keynote speaker.
+He was the first hip-hop artist to openly and unapologetically represent Indigenous culture and achieve mainstream success; shattering barriers while building an impressive career spanning music, film, fashion and motivational speaking.
+As a proud member of the Cherokee Nation, Litefoot has released multiple award-winning albums, starred in and directed numerous films and television productions, and commanded stages worldwide as a keynote speaker.

-For over three decades, he has championed Indigenous empowerment through art and enterprise, serving 14 years in executive leadership of national tribal organizations while building multiple successful businesses.
-Today, Litefoot continues to inspire through The Litefoot Show podcast, select speaking engagements, and transformative performances, preparing to debut his groundbreaking one-man hip-hop theatrical experience in 2026.
+For over three decades, he has championed Indigenous empowerment through art and enterprise, serving 14 years in executive leadership of national Tribal organizations while building multiple successful businesses.
+Today, Litefoot continues to inspire through The Litefoot Show podcast, music tours, speaking engagements, and preparing to debut his groundbreaking one-man hip-hop theatrical experience in 2026.

 Experience

-With 30+ years commanding stages from Tribal Nations to corporate boardrooms, starring in major motion picture studio films and television productions to directing award-winning productions of his own, Litefoot brings unmatched expertise in entertainment, leadership, and cultural transformation.
-He’s inspired millions through his creative endeavors, community organizing and dynamic presentations that blend Indigenous wisdom, hip-hop energy, and actionable strategies for success.
-Having engaged with hundreds of tribal governments across North America for decades and visited hundreds of reservations, Litefoot possesses an intimate understanding of tribal governance, community activism and cultural empowerment.
-His evolution from entertainment trailblazer to executive leadership positions in national organizations as CEO and Executive Director and subsequently as a federal program administrator, demonstrates his unique ability to bridge tradition and modernity.
-As a consultant to both Tribal Nations and Fortune 500 companies, Litefoot serves as a rare conduit between Indigenous communities and mainstream markets, delivering transformation that turns vision into measurable results – always with a focus on reclaiming and advancing indigeneity.
+With 30+ years commanding stages and performance venues everywhere across Indian Country, to corporate boardrooms, to starring in major motion picture studio films and television productions to directing award-winning productions of his own, Litefoot brings unmatched expertise in entertainment, leadership, and cultural transformation.
+He’s inspired millions through his creative endeavors, community organizing and dynamic presentations that blend Indigenous wisdom, hip-hop energy, and actionable strategies for success and inspiring people to a life of purpose.
+Litefoot possesses an intimate understanding of Tribal governance, community activism and cultural empowerment.
+His evolution from entertainment trailblazer to executive leadership positions in national organizations as CEO and Executive Director and subsequently as an administrator of federal programs, demonstrates his unique ability to bridge the complexities of Indigenous tradition and modernity.
+As a consultant to both Tribal Nations and Fortune 500 companies, Litefoot serves as a rare conduit between Indigenous communities and mainstream markets, delivering transformation that turns vision into measurable results – always with a focus on reclaiming and advancing Indigeneity today and for generations to come.

 Skills

 A trailblazing creative and cultural innovator, Litefoot has mastered performance, storytelling, music production, film direction, and transformational speaking through three decades of breaking barriers.
-His entrepreneurial skills—building record labels, production companies, and multi-platform enterprises—demonstrate visionary business acumen.
-As founder of IndigiStudios (OTT media ecosystem), IndigiProductions (film/television), and IndigiAI (culturally rooted AI solutions), plus co-owner of Native Business magazine and summit, Litefoot showcases unprecedented innovation in Indigenous media and technology.
-From commanding stages across Indian Country to corporate boardrooms to Capitol Hill, he’s developed expertise in audience engagement, message crafting, cultural empowerment, and movement building.
-His Indigenous leadership brings deep understanding of tribal governance, community organizing, and cultural preservation.
-Skills honed through executive roles include strategic planning, program development, partnership building, and organizational transformation.
-Whether creating groundbreaking hip-hop, directing films, delivering keynotes, or building tech solutions, Litefoot combines artistic mastery with business sophistication—skills earned as Indian Country’s original multi-hyphenate boundary-breaking artist-entrepreneur.
+His entrepreneurial skills—building record labels, production companies, and multi-platform enterprises have demonstrated his visionary business acumen.
+As founder of IndigiStudios (OTT media ecosystem), and IndigiProductions (film/television), plus co-owner of Native Business magazine and summit, Litefoot showcases unprecedented innovation in Indigenous media and technology.
+From commanding stages across Indian Country and beyond, to corporate boardrooms, to Capitol Hill, he has developed expertise in engaging audiences by delivering impactful, inspirational, and motivational messages that drive cultural empowerment and community building.
+His years of experience as a recognized Indigenous leader have given him a deep understanding of Tribal governance, Indigenous community organizing, and cultural preservation.
+Litefoot’s executive roles have honed skills in strategic planning, program development, partnership building, and organizational transformation.
+Whether he’s creating groundbreaking hip-hop music, directing films, delivering energizing keynotes, or building Indigenous-led tech solutions, Litefoot continues to combine artistic mastery with business sophistication—bringing together the skills he’s earned as Indian Country’s original boundary-breaking, multi-hyphenate artist-activist-entrepreneur.

 Awards

-A seven-time Native American Music Award winner including Artist of the Year, Best Male Artist, and multiple Best Rap/Hip Hop Album honors, alongside his Indian Summer Music Award for Best Rap Album.
-For his accomplishments as an actor Litefoot earned First Americans in the Arts Outstanding Performance Awards for ‘The Indian in the Cupboard’ and ‘Kull the Conqueror,’ plus American Indian Film Institute’s Best Actor Award.
-His directorial debut ‘Strong Hearts: An Indigenous Love Letter to My Sons’ garnered the Award of Excellence at Impact Docs Awards, Remi Winner at WorldFest Houston International Film Festival, and screened at prestigious festivals from Edmonton International to Berlin Short Film Festival to Los Angeles’ iconic TCL Chinese Theatre.
-His excellence in leadership of a national indigenous economic organization earned him the U.S. Department of Commerce National Director of the Year Award, and he was honored with the Cherokee Nation’s prestigious Sevenstar Award for achievements in music, acting and business, and was awarded Minority Business Champion recognition from Minority Business News USA.
-Federal appointments as DOE Minorities in Energy Ambassador and SBA Council on Underserved Communities member, reflect three decades of unprecedented excellence across entertainment, business leadership, and Indigenous advocacy.
+Litefoot is a seven-time Native American Music Award winner including Artist of the Year, Best Male Artist, and multiple Best Rap/Hip Hop Album honors, alongside his Indian Summer Music Award for Best Rap Album.
+His accomplishments as an actor have earned him the First Americans in the Arts Outstanding Performance Awards for his roles in ‘The Indian in the Cupboard’ and ‘Kull the Conqueror,’ and he has received the American Indian Film Institute’s Best Actor Award for his role in ‘The Indian in the Cupboard’.
+His directorial debut ‘Strong Hearts: An Indigenous Love Letter to My Sons’ garnered him the Award of Excellence at the Impact Docs Awards, and he received the Remi Winner award at the WorldFest Houston International Film Festival.
+‘Strong Hearts’ also screened at prestigious festivals globally from the Edmonton International Film Festival to the Berlin Short Film Festival to its premiere at the SkinsFest Film festival at Los Angeles’ iconic TCL Chinese Theatre.
+His recognitions have transcended the arts and his excellence in leadership of a national Indigenous economic organization earned him the U.S. Department of Commerce National Director of the Year Award, and he was also honored with the Cherokee Nation’s prestigious Sevenstar Award for achievements in music, acting and business, and Litefoot also received Minority Business Champion recognition from Minority Business News USA.
+Litefoot was appointed to several federal roles, including serving as an ambassador for the U.S. Department of Energy’s Minorities in Energy (2015) and Equity in Energy (2020) initiatives, and as a member of the U.S. Small Business Administration’s Council on Underserved Communities.
+Litefoot’s various awards, recognitions and appointments reflect over three decades of unprecedented excellence across entertainment, business leadership, and Indigenous advocacy.

-See what tribal leaders and organizations are saying about Litefoot’s transformative impact on their communities and special events.
+What our clients say about Litefoot’s transformative impact on audiences in their communities and at their events.

 Excellent & Engaging Empowerment